vmware-archive/PDLTools/README.md

 Installation
 =============

     Installation is a two-step process.
-First, you will have to install DSTools on the target machine where GPDB is running.
+First, you will have to install PDL Tools on the target machine where GPDB is running.
     To do this, you will run the following:

-         gppkg -i <dstools gppkg file>
+         gppkg -i <pdltools gppkg file>
-    This will place all the relevant binaries & SQL files at the appropriate location (usually `$GPHOME/dstools`).
+    This will place all the relevant binaries & SQL files at the appropriate location (usually `$GPHOME/pdltools`).
     Next, you will have to install the SQL UDFs in the target database.

-    To install dstools into a database of your choice, run the following (consider adding `dspack` in your PATH):
+    To install pdltools into a database of your choice, run the following (consider adding `pdlpack` in your PATH):
-        `$GPHOME/dstools/bin/dspack install [-s <schema name>] [-S <SUgAR schema name>] [-M <MADlib schema name>] -c <username>@<hostname>:<port>/<database name>`
+        `$GPHOME/pdltools/bin/pdlpack install [-s <schema name>] [-S <SUgAR schema name>] [-M <MADlib schema name>] -c <username>@<hostname>:<port>/<database name>`

     For example:
-        `$GPHOME/dstools/bin/dspack install -s dstools -c gpadmin@mdw:5432/testdb`
+        `$GPHOME/pdltools/bin/pdlpack install -s pdltools -c gpadmin@mdw:5432/testdb`

-    The default schemas are `dstools` for the main schema, `sugarlib` for SUgAR and `madlib` to search for MADlib objects.
+    The default schemas are `pdltools` for the main schema, `sugarlib` for SUgAR and `madlib` to search for MADlib objects.

 Running Install Check Tests
 =============================

-    Post installation, you can run the unit tests in DSTools with the install-check command like so:
+    Post installation, you can run the unit tests in PDL Tools with the install-check command like so:
-        `$GPHOME/dstools/bin/dspack install-check -s dstools -c gpadmin@mdw:5432/testdb`
+        `$GPHOME/pdltools/bin/pdlpack install-check -s pdltools -c gpadmin@mdw:5432/testdb`

     Parameters for `install-check` are the same as parameters for `install`.